 In 2011, I got my NJ Social Work license and joined the Institute for Personal Growth as a Psychotherapist.
 The Institute is nationally renowned for it's LGBTQ community work and sex therapy work since the 1980's.
 It was an honor to return to social service with this team.

-Today, I run my own practice, lead the Central NJ Mental Health Professionals Network and teach at Rutgers University and Princeton Adult School on PostTraumatic Growth.
+Today, I run my own practice, lead the Central NJ Mental Health Professionals Network and teach at Rutgers University, Princeton House Behavioral Health, Depression and Bipolar Support Alliance, Beth Israel Hospital in Newark, etc. on PostTraumatic Growth and Mindfulness.

 Combining my passion for the growth of people and the understanding of the many challenges that can stifle that growth, I am ready to listen to you and empower you.